MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

     You can cancel the scan at any time by returning to the Security workspace and selecting the **Cancel scan** button.

-Once the scan has completed, you'll receive an email.
+Once the scan is complete, you'll receive an email.
 After you receive the email confirmation, you can view the scan report summary by returning to the **Run scan** section of the Security workspace.

 ## Review the summary report